UK-IPOP/open-data-pipeline/README.md

 Further, the entire workflow effectively runs a series of commands using the CLI application `opendata-pipeline` which is located in the `src` directory.

 This is also available via a docker image hosted on [ghcr.io](https://github.com/UK-IPOP/open-data-pipeline/pkgs/container/opendata-pipeline).
-The benefits of using the CLI via a docker image is that you don't have to have Python3.10 or the drug toolbox on your local machine 🙂.
+The benefits of using the CLI via a docker image is that you don't have to have Python or the drug toolbox on your local machine 🙂.

 We utilize async methods to speed up the large number of web requests we make to the data sources.